 Now that the barrel was chucked in the lathe it was time to make sure the bore was running concentric to the outer diameter.
 I’ve never found a barrel yet that didn’t have some amount of runout.
 To check the runout I machined a plug gauge to a perfect fit in the bore and used a dial indicator to check the runout In this case the runout was just under 0.003″, close but not good enough for a bench gun.
 Using writing paper as shims I added 0ne layer to two of the jaws and piece of tissue paper under another jaw to bring the runout to 0.0002″.
 That’s more like it.

 After about 1 hour of setup and 3 minutes of runtime a finished breech manifests itself.

 The next step was to turn the barrel around and cut the target style rebated crown.
 The barrel still need the transfer port cut and the throat reamed to accept the slug.
 The Transfer port will be cut on a mill and the reaming is best done a manual lathe.
 A job for another day.

 The Drop Bottle Adapter

 The drop down bottle adapter is made from 7075 FORTAL plate.
 FORTAL is a very high strength aluminum used mainly in the injection molding industry, many times it is generically referred to as “mold plate”.
 The advantages of FORTAL are many but most important is strength which is roughly double of mild steel and its stability during the machining process.
-Parts from FORTAL almost never warp or twist.
+Whether you’re using a 2-axis machine or a 5 axis cnc machining tool, the parts from FORTAL almost never warp or twist.
 The first milling removes most of the material revealing the net shape of the part.
 The threaded section that mates with the tube are “thead milled” allowing the part to be made as one piece instead of using a separate threaded nipple.